pc-consulting/ports/README.md

     - Entirely untested
 - science/py-bluesky
     - Needs update to latest sources prior to any further work
+- comms/openatscompass
+    - Quick porting attempt but unusable at this time.
+CMAKE fails at least on my box so I guess that ${WRKSRC}/CMakeLists.txt needs further attention.
+    - Naming is a pain.
+The repo uses UPPER case, the distfile apparently only downloads in lower case.
+So you extract the sources from a lower-case-named distfile to an UPPER-case source code work directory.
+Which for I still have to fiddle out the most convenient way to ${XXX:tl} or ${XXX:tu} which variable.
+And I do not just want to name the port with a common name likely to reappear elsewhere in the ports tree.
+    - A normal port build seems to complain about my current approach though portlint -AC seems happy about it.

 Considered *pre-alpha* (i. e. likely a waste of time):